Comparison of spin-qubit architectures for quantum error-correcting codes: Conclusions and Outlook

 For the hybrid scheme, we have compared the surface-$17$ and the BS-$17$ codes.
 We have found that the surface-$17$ code performs slightly better on the FT QEC.
 However, the BS-$17$ code outperforms the surface-$17$ by $2$ orders of magnitude on the FT logical state preparation of $|0\rangle_L$ and $|+\rangle_L$.
 This extremely low logical error rate is obtained because the distance-$3$ BS-$17$ code supports a very shallow and fully coherent (as opposed to projective) preparation of these two logical states.

 Several questions remained to be answered.
 We have included several sources of noise in our simulations.
-However, we have assumed that noise is fully uncorrelated.
-Several experimental studies have revealed that spin qubits exhibit both spatial and temporal noise correlations \cite{yoneda2023noise, rojas2023spatial, rojas2024origins, rojas2025inferring}.
+However, we have assumed that noise is spatially uncorrelated.
+Several experimental studies have revealed that spin qubits exhibit both spatial and temporal noise correlations \cite{yoneda2023noise, rojas2023spatial, rojas2026origins, rojas2026inferring}.
 Understanding the effect of these correlations on the performance of QEC codes will be crucial.
 In future work we also plan to go beyond distance-$3$ codes.
 To construct an algorithmically useful logical qubit, logical error rates would have to be extremely low.
 At this point, memory errors will play a very significant role and codes tailored to the biased noise present in spin qubits will likely be crucial.

-Finally, recent experimental demonstrations of electron shuttling in quantum dots have opened the possibility to implement codes that require connectivity between distant qubits.
-In particular, it would be very interesting to explore how to employ electron shuttling to implement high-rate, low-overhead quantum LDPC codes on spin qubits.
+Finally, recent experimental demonstrations of electron shuttling in quantum dots \cite{ShuttlingLieven,ShuttlingLars} have opened up a vast repertoire of QEC codes and protocols that are inaccessible to architectures with only nearest-neighbor interactions.
+In particular, it would be very interesting to explore how electron shuttling can be employed to implement high-rate, low-overhead quantum low-density parity-check (LDPC) codes \cite{LDPC_IBM,LDPC_China,TileCodes} and concatenated code schemes \cite{HayataConcatenate} on spin qubits.
+Furthermore, electron shuttling will be crucial in implementing standard 2-D QEC codes (like the ones analyzed in this work) on QD layouts that are effectively ``1.5-D'', \textit{i.e.}, layouts that can extend indefinitely along one direction but have a fixed length along the perpendicular direction, like the $2 \times N$ \cite{2XN} and $3 \times N$ \cite{3XN} QD arrays reported recently.